-Except as described in this paragraph, the Offered Bonds Cash Flow Statement will include the following assumptions with respect to the Offered Bonds Mortgage Loans: (i) the Agency will use lendable proceeds of the Offered Bonds to purchase approximately \$118 million aggregate principal amount of Offered Bonds Mortgage Loans by approximately March 31, 2025 with a weighted average interest rate of approximately 6.11% per annum and a weighted average term to maturity of 360 months and (ii) all of the Offered Bonds Mortgage Loans will have a 30-year term.
-The weighted average interest rate referred to in (i) above reflects Offered Bonds Mortgage Loans, substantially all of which bear interest rates that range from 2.000% to 7.375%.
+Except as described in this paragraph, the Offered Bonds Cash Flow Statement will include the following assumptions with respect to the Offered Bonds Mortgage Loans (other than Offered Bonds DPA Loans): (i) the Agency will use lendable proceeds of the Offered Bonds to purchase approximately \$139.0 million aggregate principal amount of Offered Bonds Mortgage Loans by approximately September 30, 2023 with a weighted average interest rate of approximately 5.84% per annum and a weighted average term to maturity of 360 months and (ii) all of the Offered Bonds Mortgage Loans will have 30-year terms.
+The weighted average interest rate referred to in (i) above reflects Offered Bonds Mortgage Loans, substantially all of which bear interest rates that range from 2.00% to 7.125%.
 The assumptions regarding the expected final origination dates used in preparing the Offered Bonds Cash Flow Statement as described in this paragraph will be updated if between the date of this Official Statement and the date of delivery of the Offered Bonds, the Agency elects to set aside a portion of the Offered Bonds proceeds described in (i) or (ii) above to be combined with other Agency lendable amounts to produce mortgage loans with blended yields.